 - 2 tablespoons organic tamari (gluten-free soy sauce)

 - 1 teaspoon crushed red pepper flakes

-- Optional garnishes: Thinly sliced green onions, sesame seeds
+- Optional garnishes: Thinly sliced green onions and sesame seeds

-In a small bowl, whisk together the olive oil, honey, soy sauce, Sriracha, garlic, ginger and crushed red pepper flakes.
+- In a small bowl, whisk together the olive oil, honey, tamari, Sriracha, garlic, ginger and crushed red pepper flakes.

-While the fish is marinating, preheat the oven to 375°F degrees.
+- While the fish is marinating, preheat the oven to 375°F.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.